DEA Registrations, Renewals & Surrenders in Detroit

 Renewal application form

 Obtain the appropriate renewal application form from the DEA’s website.
-The most common form is DEA Form 224a for healthcare practitioners.
+The most common form is the DEA Form 224a for healthcare practitioners.

 Complete the renewal application

-Fill out the renewal form accurately, providing all requested information.
+Fill out the renewal form accurately, providing all the requested information.
 Include any required documentation and fees, which may vary based on the type of registration.

 Submit the renewal application